raquel0601/ML_Game_of_Thrones_Model/README.md

 of a Game of Thrones dataset.

 The main goals are to:
-a) Make a prediction for the survival of each character in Games of Thrones, which is assumed to be a categorical variable.
+1. Make a prediction for the survival of each character in Games of Thrones, which is assumed to be a categorical variable.
-b) Identify key features that impact survival.
+2. Identify key features that impact survival.